 In section 5.2 we provide another example of how QueryFlow can be used to find systematic configuration issues and their effects (figure 68).

 4.6 Identifying Performance Bottlenecks in Multiple Queries Slow queries are common and can be caused for various reasons.
 This makes optimizing queries extremely hard.
 The main reason multi queries optimization is even harder is that one query may affect the other.
 Thus, it is critical to make sure that we take other queries into consideration.
 Using QueryFlow we can visualize the queries’ sub-expressions characteristics.
 Since the execution time of a sub-expression can be caused by several reasons, we might need to visualize the cardinality (actual_rows), duration (actual_duration), and other statistics like whether the operation spilled to disk.
 We can use QueryFlow as is and visualize two separate Sankies for each of our queries.
 But we can make it even easier if we will construct one Sankey for multiple queries.
 To do so we will need to modify both the parsing and the visualization algorithm.
 In the parsing algorithm, we will add a step that checks if a sub-expression was already seen and assign the current sub-expression with that expression id.
 To make this possible instead of calculating the node id as an incremental integer, we will use a hash function on operation_type, label, and label_metadata.
-This will allow us to see compact our sub-expressions “share” nodes.
+This will allow us to see our queries in a compact form as our sub-expressions “share” nodes.
 The modification for the algorithm can be seen in figure 50.